Zjld Group Been Included In The Hang Seng Composite Index And Nine Other Indexes

-HONG KONG SAR - Media OutReach - 5 September 2023 - ZJLD Group Inc. ('ZJLD' or the 'Company', together with the Company's subsidiaries, collectively the 'Group'; SEHK stock code: 06979.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 5 September 2023 - ZJLD Group Inc. ("ZJLD" or the "Company", together with the Company's subsidiaries, collectively the "Group"; SEHK stock code: 06979.
 HK), the fourth largest private-owned baijiu enterprise in China, is pleased to announce that ZJLD has been included in the Hang Seng Composite Index, Hang Seng Consumption Index, Hang Seng Connect Hong Kong Index, Hang Seng Connect Hong Kong MidCap & SmallCap Index, Hang Seng Large-Mid Cap (Investable) Index, Hang Seng SCHK Mainland China Companies Index, Hang Seng SCHK Consumption Index, Hang Seng SCHK Consumption (Investable) Index, Hang Seng SCHK Consumer Staples Index and Hang Seng SCHK Consumer Staples (Investable) Index with effective from today.

 Along with the increasing popularity of sauce-aroma baijiu in China and the rising consumer preferences towards premiumization, the Group has timely capitalized on favorable market trends to expand its production capacity.
 Currently, the Group has seven production sites in China.
 With the continuexpansion of production capacity, the Group is able to secure an adequate reserve of vintage baijiu and base liquor to achieve product premiumization to the greatest extent while at the same time enriching its product portfolio, strengthening competitiveness, and meeting the growing market demand for deluxe and above baijiu products, tconsolidate its profitability.